-The Award concept is one of individual challenge.
-It presents to young people a balanced, non-competitive program of voluntary activities which encourage personal discovery and growth, self reliance, perseverance, responsibility to themselves and service to their community.
+The Duke of Edinburgh’s International Award is a leading youth development program, empowering young people to explore their full potential.
+It presents a balanced, noncompetitive program of voluntary activities which encourage personal discovery and growth, self reliance, perseverance, responsibility to themselves and service to their community.

-The criterion for gaining an Award is individual improvement through persistence and achievement, taking into account the participant's initial capabilities.
+Achieving an Award recognises individual goal setting and self improvement through persistence and achievement.
 It is solely concerned with individual effort and does not take into account competition between participants.

 There is no discrimination against participation on the grounds of gender, race, religion or political affiliation.

-The ten philosophies encapsulate the basis of the Award, its rules and operation.
-They should be the fundamental source of referral for leaders of the award.
+The following ten principles encapsulate the basis of the Award, its rules and operation.

 Benefits to Participants